Benefits - What is Covered

 Medicare Part B (Medical Insurance) covers doctor services for certain organ transplants.
 And Medicare Part A (Hospital Insurance) covers the transplant facility costs.

-Medicare covers heart, lung, kidney, pancreas, intestine, liver transplant, bone marrow, and cornea transplants under certain conditions.
+Medicare covers heart, lung, kidney, pancreas, intestine and liver transplants.
+Bone marrow and cornea transplants under certain conditions.

 Original Medicare allows you use any facility or transplant doctor in the nation that accepts Medicare.
 This is not the case with many of the Advantage plans.